 Secure Shell (SSH)

-Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that allows multiple computers to communicate.
-You can use SSH to connect to virtual machines such as the those accessed via Google Cloud Shell.
+Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that helps multiple computers to communicate.
+You can use SSH to connect to virtual machines such as those accessed via Google Cloud Shell.

 Spark is a data processing framework that allows users to run tasks on very large data sets by enabling parallelization of computing tasks in certain multiprocessor configurations.
-Terra comes with integrated Spark capabilities that you can learn more about here.
+Terra comes with integrated Spark capabilities - learn more about them here.

 The Cancer Genome Atlas is an NIH-funded program that aims to strategically coordinate data such as gene expression, copy number variation and clinical information in an effort to accelerate understanding of the molecular basis of cancer.
 TCGA is a landmark collaborative effort between the National Cancer Institute and National Human Genome Research Institute that has so far molecularly characterized over 20,000 primary cancer and matched normal samples spanning 33 cancer types.
 Terra users can access TCGA-based data by requesting access via dbGaP/eRA Commons.

 TensorFlow is an open-source software package developed at Google for training deep learning neural networks.

-A tensor processing unit (TPU) is a type of application-specific integrated circuit, it's simply a very sophisticated integrated circuit processing unit that specializes in (you guessed it) processing tensors, a mathematical construct relating large arrays of data.
-TPUs designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.
+A tensor processing unit (TPU) is a type of application-specific integrated circuit.
+It's simply a very sophisticated integrated circuit processing unit that specializes in (you guessed it) processing tensors, a mathematical construct relating large arrays of data.
+TPUs are designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.

 Virtual machine (VM)

 A virtual machine (aka VM) is a virtual construct that is functionally equivalent to a computer - complete with processing power and storage capacity - whose technical specifications are determined by what a user requests, rather than by the hardware where the computation and storage actually take place.
-This is actually what makes cloud computing so flexible - when you create a virtual machine it's just like setting up a new computer, but the power and configuration is determined by whatever you choose when you're creating that machine, and you can create, delete, modify, and replace these virtual machines on-demand.
+This is what makes cloud computing so flexible - when you create a virtual machine, it's just like setting up a new computer, but the power and configuration is determined by whatever you choose when you're creating that machine, and you can create, delete, modify, and replace these virtual machines on-demand.